Visit Russia From Alaska

 Options For Flying To Russia From Nome

 Charter a flight.
 If you have a group, it’s not as expensive as you might think.
 This option also requires at least 3 weeks advance notice.
 Flight permits are issued through Moscow, and it takes 14 days to process a flight request.

 "Seat fare" is flying an already scheduled charter flight on a space-available basis.
 It’s a much cheaper way to go, but you have to be flexible, since charters can be canceled.
-Email Bering Air your name and the approximate dates you want to travel (email@example.com) or call 907-443-8988.
-They will let you know if a charter gets scheduled (and if you make it onto a charter, you will be guaranteed a seat back).
+Get in touch with Bering Air to let them know the approximate dates of travel.
+They will let you know if a charter gets scheduled.
+If you make it onto a charter, you will be guaranteed a seat back.

 Visa.
-Get a one-time entry visa.
-If you live in a major U.S. city, go to the consulate and you can get it issued in one day.
-In Alaska, the easiest way to obtain it is to use a Lower 48 travel agency that specializes in processing rush visas, such as Red Star Travel; figure on one day to process and a couple days for shipping.
+If you live in a major U.S. city, go to the consulate and you can get a one-time entry visa issued in one day.
+In Alaska, the easiest way to obtain it is to use a Lower 48 travel agency that specializes in processing rush visas, such as Red Star Travel; figure on 4-10 business days to process and a couple days for shipping.
 If you’re already in Nome, courier services take 3 days to Seattle.
 (Since FedEx doesn’t go into Nome, the Anchorage–Nome shipping is by USPS.)